-return_trace: Causes a trace message to be sent upon return from the current function.
+return_trace: Causes a return_from trace message to be sent upon return from the current function.
 Takes no arguments, returns true and can only be used in the MatchBody part when tracing.
+If the process trace flag silent is active the return_from trace message is inhibited.

 NOTE!
 If the traced function is tail recursive, this match spec function destroys that property.
 Hence, if a match spec executing this function is used on a perpetual server process, it may only be active for a limited time, or the emulator will eventually use all memory in the host machine and crash.
+If this match_spec function is inhibited using the silent process trace flag tail recursiveness still remains.